 - 5.1.1 The ICB has agreed a set of standing orders which describe the processes that are employed to undertake its business.
-They include procedures for: - conducting the business of the ICB - the procedures to be followed during meetings; and - the process to delegate functions.

-- 5.1.2 The Standing Orders apply to all committees and sub-committees of the ICB unless specified otherwise in terms of reference which have been agreed by the Board. - 5.1.3 A full copy of the Standing Orders is included in Appendix 2 and form part of this Constitution.
+They include procedures for: - Conducting the business of the ICB - The procedures to be followed during meetings - The process to delegate functions. - 5.1.2 The Standing Orders apply to all committees and subcommittees of the ICB unless specified otherwise in the terms of reference that have been agreed by the Board. - 5.1.3 A full copy of the Standing Orders74 is included in Appendix 2 and form part of this Constitution.

-5.2 Standing Financial Instructions (SFIs)
+5.2 Standing Financial Instructions

-- 5.2.1 The ICB has agreed a set of SFIs which include the delegated limits of financial authority set out in the SoRD. - 5.2.2 A copy of the SFIs is published in the Governance Handbook.
+- 5.2.1 The ICB has agreed a set of Standing Financial Instructions (SFIs), which include the delegated limits of financial authority set out in the SoRD. - 5.2.2 A copy of the SFIs is published in the Governance Handbook.